muhkuh-sys/com.hilscher.hw.util.netx4000.open_firewall/verify/test02/Readme.txt

-This is the test description for testing the apply_asic_ctrl snippet
+This is the test description for testing the open_firewall snippet

 Preparations:
 - create the test binary file by running the main SConstruct